edgedb/edgedb/docs/reference/projects.rst

 Once you've initialized a project, your project directory is *linked* to a particular instance.
 That means, you can run CLI commands without connection flags.
-For instance, :gelcmd:`-I my_instance migrate` becomes simply ``edgedb migrate``.
+For instance, :gelcmd:`-I my_instance migrate` becomes simply :gelcmd:`migrate`.
 The CLI detects the existence of the |gel.toml| file, reads the current directory, and checks if it's associated with an existing project.
 If it is, it looks up the credentials of the linked instance (they're stored in a :ref:`standardized location <ref_cli_gel_paths>`), uses that information to connect to the instance, and applies the command.

 Similarly, all :ref:`client libraries <ref_clients_index>` will use the same